Wind-Gone/ai4db-datasets/README.md

 ## Contributing

+> [!IMPORTANT]
+>
+> **I believe the most important aspect is not just providing information, but ensuring that the provider has successfully achieved data importation themselves.**

 We encourage researchers and developers to contribute new datasets following the template below:

 ### Template for New Datasets